 Ultramax Abt 50/66,000 DWT vessel, geared with 25-40 ton cranes which are usually fitted with own grabs.

-Time charters The charterer has the use of the ship for a specific trip or a period of time.
+Time charters The charterer has the use of the ship for a specific trip or a period.

 Charterers may direct the vessel within the trading limits agreed, and, in normal circumstances, the Master must obey these orders.